 Of course, there are a wide variety of content security precautions available.
-Two important examples of content security are IP address and domain restrictions.
+Two important examples of content security are the IP address and domain restrictions.
 These settings ensure that only users in “whitelisted” countries and website domains can watch your content.
 These are simple settings that allow publishers the flexibility for collaboration while cutting back on illegal streaming problems.

 Another example of a powerful security feature is AES encryption.
 Encrypting your video streams means that they can’t be intercepted and stolen in-transit.
 This is essential whenever high-value media is being streamed.
 Even if your security if rock-solid, your viewers may be watching on a dodgy network or have malware on their devices.
-In those case, AES video encryption helps prevent content theft.
+In that case, AES video encryption helps prevent content theft.

 Publishers often need all of the features described above.
 However, not all online video platforms can meet their needs.
 Some platforms don’t have the features we’ve discussed here at all.
 Others limit many of these features to extremely expensive plans, suitable only for the biggest enterprises.

 Thanks for reading, and be in touch with Dacast if you need help taking your video publishing efforts to the next level.
-For regular live streaming tips and exclusive offers, you can also join the DaCast LinkedIn group.
+For regular live streaming tips and exclusive offers, you can also join the Dacast LinkedIn group.